-- By changing information into a different form, it helps you to organise your thoughts, visualise information and assists you to remember it. - Mind-map select a topic.
+- · By changing information into a different form, it helps you to organise your thoughts, visualise information and assists you to remember it. - Mind-map select a topic.
 Draw branches out from the topic which represent main ideas.
-Use only key words. - Add further branches to break the idea down into finer detail. - Use as much colour and as many symbols or pictures as possible. - Give yourself plenty of space, i.e. use a large piece of paper. - · Practise the mind-map several times.
+Use only key words. - Add further branches to break the idea down into finer detail. - Give yourself plenty of space, i.e. use a large piece of paper. - · Practise the mind-map several times.